-This is essential to reaching a metabolic state called ketosis , which causes your body to begin breaking down fat stores rather than carbohydrates for energy.
+This is essential to reaching a metabolic state called ketosis, which causes your body to break down fat stores rather than carbohydrates for energy.

-Ketosis also requires cutting back on sugar, which can make it difficult to sweeten beverages, baked goods, sauces, and dressings.
+Ketosis also requires cutting back on sugar, making it challenging to sweeten beverages, baked goods, sauces, and dressings.

-Here are the 6 best sweeteners for a low carb keto diet, plus 6 to avoid
+Here are the six best sweeteners for a low carb keto diet, plus 6 to avoid

 Stevia is a natural sweetener derived from the stevia rebaudiana plant.
-It is considered a non-nutritive sweetener, which means it contains few calories or carbohydrates.
+It is considered a non-nutritive sweetener, containing few calories or carbohydrates.

 Unlike regular sugar, animal and human studies have shown that stevia can help lower blood sugar levels.

 Stevia is available in liquid and powdered forms and can be used to sweeten everything from drinks to desserts.

 However, the recipes call for less stevia to achieve the same flavor because it is so much sweeter than regular sugar.